kyverno/KDP/proposals/per_policy_webhook_configurations.md

 # Definitions
 [definitions]: #definitions

-Kyverno has two webhook configurations registered for the selected resources by policies, a MutatingWebhookConfiguration and a ValidatingWebhookConfiguration respectively.
+Kyverno has two webhook configurations that are auto-created and managed for resources selected by policies, a MutatingWebhookConfiguration and a ValidatingWebhookConfiguration respectively.
 For brevity, this proposal simply uses "webhooks" to refer to the two mentioned webhook configurations.

 # Motivation
 [motivation]: #motivation